 Undoubtedly there are people that benefit from taking a breather in their romantic life.
-There are personal growth areas to be explored, and it is often seen that this growth work fixes an unknown social problem in one comes across.
+There are personal growth areas to be explored, and it is often seen that this growth work fixes unknown personal social problems.
 Also, some people are too intense in their search for a relationship, and do more to scare people off than to attract people.
 When these individuals relax, they become approachable, and seemingly unsuspectingly find their Eve (or Adam).
 I’ve heard a number of people relate their stories in such a way.

 However, I have seen more often that when people are passive (both male and female) that they stagnate relationally and tend to blame the outside world or God.
 I know 30-somethings that don’t put themselves in places to meet people.
-They don’t go places or do things, and then convey in conversations a semi-martyr state where ‘God just hasn’t brought the right person yet’.
-That seems to me to be a similar idea of a smoker blaming God for his lung cancer.
+They don’t go places where they might meet people or do things that might be a key to discovering mutual interests.
+Then they convey in conversations a semi-martyrdom where ‘God just hasn’t brought the right person yet’.
+Or they are less subtle, and are plainly angry at God for their single-hood.
 For the vast majority of people, God can’t help them meet someone if they’re not trying to meet anyone.
 They become a self-fulfilling prophecy.

 True religion is a combination of faith and works, a faith that works.